buildbot/buildbot/master/docs/developer/database.rst

         Get an ssdict representing the given source stamp, or ``None`` if no such source stamp exists.

     .. py:method:: getSourceStamps(sourcestampsetid)

         :param sourcestampsetid: identification of the set, all returned sourcestamps belong to this set
         :type sourcestampsetid: integer
         :returns: sslist of ssdict

         Get a set of sourcestamps identified by a set id.
 The set is returned as a sslist that contains one or more sourcestamps (represented as ssdicts).
         The list is empty if the set does not exist or no sourcestamps belong to the set.

 sourcestampset
 ~~~~~~~~~~~~~~

 .. py:module:: buildbot.db.sourcestampsets

-.. index:: double: SourceStampSets
+.. index:: double: SourceStampSets; DB Connector Component

 .. py:class:: SourceStampSetsConnectorComponent

     This class is responsible for adding new sourcestampsets to the database.
     Build sets link to sourcestamp sets, via their (set) id's.

     An instance of this class is available at ``master.db.sourcestampsets``.

     Sourcestamp sets are identified by a sourcestampsetid.

     .. py:method:: addSourceStampSet()

         :returns: new sourcestampsetid as integer, via Deferred

         Add a new (empty) sourcestampset to the database.
 The unique identification
         of the set is returned as integer.
 The new id can be used to add
         new sourcestamps to the database and as reference in a buildset.

 state
 ~~~~~